 Price-shopping for fees and costs a notary in Quebec of your real estate (residential real estate, mortgage, financing / mortgage renewal, ac quittance and release, will, protective mandate of incapacity, power of attorney, contract marriage, estate,) can mean buying problems.
 For many, the role of the notary is not clear.
 We are generally perceived as an obligated expense during the purchase of a house, an expensive rubber stamp!
 To buy a house is one of the most important investments in life.
 Besides saving up for the down payment, it is necessary to plan your monthly budget to pay the new mortgage, expenses for the inspection, moving expenses, welcome tax, municipal and school taxes, furniture and appliances, renovations, real estate agent commission for buying or selling the house, etc.

+The price and the cost for a notarial will with Mtre Lincà notary in Montreal (Quebec) is approxemately $250.
 In short, it costs a lot of money to buy a house, and so many people will be tempted to shop for notary fees to save money, which for them is just a formality to formalize everything.
 Unfortunately, that is the problem.
 The notary’s visit is not just a formality.
 It’s not just having you fill out forms that are already established; our role is much more important than that!
 People are often mistakenly said, after the offer to purchase is signed, hey, we just bought a house!
 That’s not entirely correct.
 Through the promise to purchase, you have contracted to purchase the house at a future date.
 It is the transfer of ownership to the notary.
 When you say transfer of rights that also implies a transfer of responsibility for the house.

 What is important to know, it is that the notary, just like the inspector who protects you against the physical defects of your house, protects you against the legal vices (defects) associated to your house.
 Indeed, a real estate file takes on average 15 to 20 hours to prepare.
 The notary, by his meticulous checks (offer to purchase, examination of the titles, municipal and school tax, certificate of location, taxes paid up to date), is going to make sure that you hold a good title deed.
 If during his search, the notary discovers anomalies, the notary will communicate with you and will explain the risks and the solutions.
 The good news in all of this?
 It’s not your problem, it’s the seller’s problem.
 The seller will have to correct any problems.
 If the risk to be taken is too great for you, you will also have the option of withdrawing from your purchase.